 5. Where do you see yourself in 5 years?

 Another great question!
-I stopped planning that far ahead after the fashion dream fell apart; I learnt that it's good to dream and have some loose goals in play but it's also great to stay child-like and open to the opportunities that land in your lap unexpectedly.
+I stopped planning that far ahead after the fashion dream fell apart; I learnt that it's good to dream and have some loose goals in play but it's also great to stay open to the opportunities that land in your lap unexpectedly.
 As such I'm more about planning for the month or the year; which I'm sure will horrify some people in business but it works for me - and some of the best opportunities for the business have been born out of this method.
 I think I'm more planned about where I'd like to see myself in 5 years in my personal life than my business!